OlgaHuawei/draft-olga-digital-map/draft-havel-nmop-digital-map.md

       Further analysis is needed.

    * There are potential circular dependencies in layering.
 For example routing can be underlay for tunnels, but tunnel interface can also be in the routing table.

-   * Further analysis is needed.
+      Further analysis is needed.

+   * Best way to build the connection to other YANG modules for navigation.

+      Further analysis and prototypes at the future Hackathons

 #  RFC8345 Augmentation Analysis

 ##  Why Analysis?

-   During our PoC, we decided to use the RFC8345  model and API for the layered topology from the physical to the top layer, accross the domains, without the need to understand any specific information about specific domain, technologies and details required for specific network management functions / use cases.
+   During our PoC and Hackathon, we decided to use the RFC8345  model and API for the layered topology from the physical to the top layer, accross the domains, without the need to understand any specific information about specific domain, technologies and details required for specific network management functions / use cases.

    We took the hat of application developer and used the software architecture guidelines to provide the right level of abstraction for topologies at the controller northbound interfaces.
 This means that the API client /application must understand and draw the topology from RFC8345 (as originally intended by this draft) without understanding all augmentations that add new topological entities / relations.